REQUIREMENTS FOR THE BIOLOGY MINOR

 1. Complete the Biology Minor Declaration Form, either by using the online fill-able PDF document or by completing a hard copy form in the Biology Department Office.
 For legibility, we would prefer that you complete the form on your computer and print it.

-2. Submit the Minor Declaration Form to Mr. Myron Ballard in the Biology Department Office (Gilmer 229).
+2. Submit the Minor Declaration Form to Ms. Stephanie Ryan in the Biology Department Office (Gilmer 229).
 After your course plan is reviewed and approved, it will be sent to the College of Arts and Sciences Office in Monroe Hall.

 3. Check SIS to verify that your minor appears on your student account.
 Generally, your minor declaration will appear within 1-2 weeks after submitting the form to the College; however, during “peak” major declaration periods, processing may take longer.
 NOTE: Minor declarations will not be processed over the winter or summer breaks.
 Students must complete minor declarations no later than the end of the Add period of their second-to-last semester (normally the 7th) in the College.